christian-westbrook/blogging/source/Refactor Friday! Anansi XMLEngine.md

 # Motivation

-I launched christianwestbrook.dev so that I could share my ideas about the things I love doing.
-These things usually involve writing software!
+I launched christianwestbrook.dev so that I could share my ideas about the things I love to do.
+Many of these things involve writing software!
+This means that the blog needs the ability to handle lots of code blocks.

-Anansi is a minimalist blogging platform that's mostly written in PHP.
+This site is a deployment of [Anansi](https://github.com/christian-westbrook/anansi), a minimalist open-source blogging platform.
+Anansi doesn't currently support rendering code blocks in blogs posts, and would even need design improvements to make it happen.
+This seems like the perfect opportunity to add value through refactoring!

 # Situation

-Anansi is a minimalist blogging platform that's mostly written in PHP.
-In fact, this site is a deployment of Anansi!
+Anansi is mostly written in PHP.
 It's purpose is simple: to give authors a simple, open-source solution for blog hosting.

 To provide the actual blog feed, Anansi reads from a store of XML files representing blog posts.
 Each blog's file stores content written in Markdown, which is easy to deal with when writing.
 I love that [my favorite writing tool](https://hemingwayapp.com/) supports exporting text as Markdown content!